ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/README.md

 8. [rpz.{adulta*,ipv4,malware,publicite,redirector,trust+}](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/tree/master/zones-rpz) --pack of zone-files, needed by [grab_cereal.sh](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/blob/master/libs/grab_cereal.sh)
 > <b>NOTE</b><br>Place theme all under the same directory
 ### requirements:
-- [x] `curl, dos2unix, faketime, rsync, libnet-netmask-perl`.
-Install with `apt install -y curl dos2unix faketime rsync libnet-netmask-perl` on your linux desktop workstation.
-- [x] make sure in the BIND9-server installed `rsync and pigz`, if not install it's with `apt install -y rsync pigz`
-- [x] passwordless `ssh` to remote BIND9-server
-- [x] BIND9 file structure : `/etc/bind9/zones-rpz` as place for all dataBases and zone files.
+- [x] please see [these wiki](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/wiki/Fitting-Environment) and [README](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/blob/master/README)
 ### usage:
-- [x] just fire-up `grab_http.sh` then follow the next step
+- [x] execute `grab_http.sh` with `non root privileges` either directly as a `root user` or by use of `sudo command`, from your linux desktop workstation then follow the next step
-- [x] to tailorizing your environment, please see [these wiki](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/wiki/Fitting-Environment) to fitting your environment
 ### output:
 - [x] new files with prefix `db.*` are dataBases for RPZ and ready to use at BIND9-server
 - [x] modified files with prefix `rpz.*` are zone -files, ready to use too